Parmenides Publishing

 "A.H.
 Coxon's Parmenidean Fragments is a monumental work of scholarship, a deeply reflective and erudite contribution to the study of Parmenides, of other Eleatic philosophers, and of Presocratic thought in general.
 It is also of major significance for our understanding of a wider range of Greek literary and philosophical texts, from the poems of Homer onwards.
 No future students of this literature can afford to ignore it."

-Professor of Philosophy Emeritus, Trent University
+Professor of Philosophy Emeritus

 "Coxon's essential edition, the fruit of a lifetime's reflection, marked a major advance in our understanding of Parmenides' language and thought when first published in 1986.
 This significantly expanded edition includes translations by Richard McKirahan of the ample stock of testimonia assembled by Coxon, thus making an already vital resource even more useful for all students and scholars of early Greek philosophy."